 Include pipeline coverage ratio: total pipeline divided by quarterly target.
 Healthy SaaS companies maintain 3-4x pipeline coverage (if you need $2M in bookings, you should have $6-8M in pipeline).
 If coverage drops below 3x, you have a pipeline generation problem.

-Show both logo retention (percentage of customers that remain) and net revenue retention (revenue retained after churn and expansion) because they tell different stories.
+Show both logo retention (percentage of customers that remain) and net revenue retention (revenue retained after churn and expansion) because they tell different stories, and make sure your NRR and GRR modeling reflects how different revenue components behave over time.

 This shows whether newer cohorts are retaining better than older ones (they should be if you’re improving the product) and whether revenue is expanding over time despite logo churn.